 Ensure Proper Drainage and Ventilation

 Good airflow and water runoff prevent prolonged moisture exposure and help timber remain dimensionally stable.
-Simple things like sloping deck boards slightly away from the house, using spacers between joists, and keeping vegetation trimmed back can make a noticeable difference long-term.
-These aren't complicated techniques — they're mostly about not trapping water against the wood.
+Simple measures like sloping deck boards slightly away from the house, using spacers between joists, and keeping vegetation trimmed back make a noticeable difference long-term.
+These aren't complicated techniques — they're mostly about not trapping water against the wood surface.

-Outdoor timber experiences larger and more frequent expansion cycles due to rain and humidity changes, while indoor timber expands mainly due to seasonal humidity fluctuations and poor ventilation.
+Outdoor timber experiences larger and more frequent expansion cycles due to rain and humidity changes, while indoor timber expands mainly due to seasonal humidity fluctuations and localized moisture sources.
 A deck might swing between 12% and 20% moisture content over a year, whereas indoor flooring in a climate-controlled home might only vary 1–2%.
-Both move, but the outdoor range is much wider and harder to predict.
+Both move, but the outdoor range is much wider and harder to predict with precision.

-Climate plays a big role here too.
+Climate plays a significant role here too.
 Timber in consistently humid regions often stays swollen year-round, so the design strategy shifts from accommodating large swings to simply providing enough permanent clearance.
 In drier inland areas, the concern is often the opposite — leaving too much gap that never fully closes up.
-Matching your approach to your local weather patterns is a practical step that's easy to skip if you're following generic online plans.
+Matching your approach to local weather patterns is a practical step that's easy to skip if you're following generic plans found online without adjusting for your specific conditions.

 Estimate required total gap width for a given run of boards.
 This is a rough planning tool, not a precision instrument.